European water vole: Habitat

 In Britain, water voles live in burrows excavated within the banks of rivers, ditches, ponds, and streams.
-Burrows are normally located adjacent to slow moving, calm water which they seem to prefer.
-They also live in reed beds where they will weave ball-shaped nests above ground if no suitable banks exist in which to burrow.
+Burrows are normally located adjacent to slow-moving, calm water, which they seem to prefer.
+They also live in reed beds, where they will weave ball-shaped nests above ground if no suitable banks exist in which to burrow.

-Water voles prefer lush riparian vegetation which provides important cover to conceal animals when they are above ground adjacent to the water body.
+Water voles prefer lush riparian vegetation, which provides important cover to conceal animals when they are above ground adjacent to the water body.
 Areas of heavily grazed and trampled riparian habitats are generally avoided.
-Water voles may be displaced by the introduction of riparian woodland and scrub as they prefer more open wetland habitats away from tree cover.
+Water voles may be displaced by the introduction of riparian woodland and scrub, as they prefer more open wetland habitats away from tree cover.

-As well as frequenting typical lowland wetland habitats dominated by rank marginal aquatic vegetation, water voles are also just as at home in areas upland 'peatland' vegetation where they utilize suitable small ditches, rivers, and lochs surrounded by moorland up to 1000 m asl (e.g., northern Scotland).
+As well as frequenting typical lowland wetland habitats dominated by rank marginal aquatic vegetation, water voles are also just as at home in areas of upland 'peatland' vegetation where they utilize suitable small ditches, rivers, and lochs surrounded by moorland up to 1000 m asl (e.g., northern Scotland).

 In Europe and Russia, they may venture into woods, fields, and gardens.
 They live under the snow during the winter.

 Water voles are currently being reintroduced as a threatened species in Yorkshire, England.
 In the Massif Central area of France, however, farmers are campaigning for action to be taken against water voles, where plagues of these rodents are causing major damage to crops.